picklejason/coronavirus-bot/README.md

 This is a Discord bot coded in Python with [discord.py](https://discordpy.readthedocs.io/en/latest/) for providing info on the novel coronavirus (COVID-19) by [picklejason](https://github.com/picklejason).

 Current features include stats showing total confirmed, deaths, and recovered cases.
-A graph is also displayed showing confirmed and recovered cases from late January to current day.
+A graph (linear or log) is also displayed showing confirmed cases and deaths from late January to current day.
 In addition, the bot also can retrieve posts from the subreddit [r/Coronavirus](https://www.reddit.com/r/Coronavirus/).

-Data for the stats and graph are from the [data repository](https://github.com/CSSEGISandData/COVID-19) by Johns Hopkins CSSE
+Data for the stats and graph are from [Worldometer](https://www.worldometers.info/coronavirus/) and [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)

 ## Usage